Guide

 Even the most advanced AI systems must be subject to human judgment to ensure ethical and accountable outcomes.

-• Human-in-the-Loop Requirements: South Korea and Colorado explicitly require human oversight for high-risk AI systems, ensuring operators can intervene when decisions significantly affect individual rights or safety.
+Human-in-the-Loop Requirements: South Korea and Colorado explicitly require human oversight for high-risk AI systems.

 Data Privacy